 This was fast becoming a bonus instead of a sacrifice, and like so many of our reno mistakes, arguments, decisions and new ideas, it has become one of my favorite areas in the house.

 I certainly have to credit my patient, thoughtful husband, not to mention his amazing talent, creativity and evolving expertise.
+But, don’t you just love to see a man on his knees. lol.

 The lamps we had chosen for the powder room stayed, but with new golden globes which are much more entry than bath.
 And then there were other lighting decisions which became track lights for the pantry, and a very pretty shell lamp as the light into the kitchen.